 4. Can We Use Water To Trap Laser Beam?

 Explanation: Lasers are extremely powerful, versatile, and they can travel far distances.
 It’s actually possible to trap a laser beam in water.
 What’s more interesting is you can try this at home (with precaution).

-This is an example of total internal reflection that occurs when a light beam hits a medium boundary at specific angle, and instead of going straight, it reflects.
+This is an example of total internal reflection that occurs when a light beam hits a medium boundary at a specific angle, and instead of going straight, it reflects.
 The same is happening in this experiment over and over again – the laser beam hits each boundary (water) and curves downwards with it.
-The experiment perfectly demonstrates how optical fibre works.
+The experiment perfectly demonstrates how optical fiber works.

 3. What’s the Tallest Structure We Can Possibly Build?

 Explanation: We all know that the tallest structure human has ever built is Burj Khalifa, and soon this is going to change in 2020.
 Jeddah Tower in Saudi Arabia is currently under construction that dares to go beyond the 1-kilometer mark.
 But this is not how tall we possibly could build if we wanted to.

 There isn’t any limit to how tall we could build something at all, as long as we kept expanding the base of the structure to support the weight on the top.
 However, the Earth is spherical, which put limits on how much we could expand the base of the structure.

 With current technology and resources, we could possibly exceed 4000 kilometers of altitude.
 The tallest structure, named X-Seed 4000, is a completely-designed blueprint that would reach about 45% as high as Mount Everest.

 To support the massive weight on the top, the base of the tower would have to be six kilometers wide.
 It would be capable of housing over 1 million people inside the building, and it would be so gigantic that it would likely disrupt weather patterns around wherever it is built.
 The cost of building this structure would be almost US $2 trillion – more than the entire GDP of Russia.